openshift/runbooks/alerts/cluster-network-operator/NoRunningOvnControlPlane.md

-# NoRunningOvnMaster
+# NoRunningOvnControlPlane

 ## Meaning

-This [alert][NoRunningOvnMaster] is triggered when there are no OVN-Kubernetes master control plane pods [Running][PodRunning]
+This [alert][NoRunningOvnControlPlane] is triggered when there are no OVN-Kubernetes control plane pods [Running][PodRunning]
-This is a critical-level alert if no OVN-Kubernetes master control plane pods are not running for `10m`.
+This is a critical-level alert if no OVN-Kubernetes control plane pods are not running for `10m`.

 ## Impact